currocam/speedytree/README.md

 You can read more about Neighbor-Joining [here](https://en.wikipedia.org/wiki/Neighbor_joining).
 The RapidNJ algorithm should be faster for very big problems at the cost of a larger memory overhead.

+You may also find interesting the [slides](speedytree_slides.pdf) I made about this project.

 ### Benchmark